Are you looking for the best VPN service providers? We’ve got you covered.

-In this post, we break down seven of the best VPN providers for businesses and individual users alike.
+In this post, we break down the best VPN providers for businesses and individual users alike.

 - ExpressVPN – The best all round VPN service provider.

 - NordVPN – Another popular VPN with solid speeds, security and features.

 - Surfshark – Best VPN for value for money.

 - CyberGhost – Great feature set and number of servers.

 - VyprVPN – One of the most long-standing VPN’s.
 Runs internal security audits.

 Now, let’s take a look at each VPN in detail.
 We’ll also answer some common VPN related questions towards the end.

 ExpressVPN is one of the most popular VPN services that caters to the individual as a way to separate itself from “corporate VPNs” that offer VPN services to large businesses and government entities.